Uganda's U20 Women's Team Advances to Final Qualifying Round with Win Over Zambia

-• Dr. Dennis Daniel Ssemugenyi has petitioned Uganda's Constitutional Court to challenge the UPDF (Amendment) Act, 2025, arguing it is unconstitutional and violates fundamental rights.
+Dr. Dennis Daniel Ssemugenyi files a constitutional petition against the UPDF (Amendment) Act, 2025, arguing it violates key constitutional principles and undermines civilian rights.

 In a bold move to uphold constitutional principles, Dr. Dennis Daniel Ssemugenyi, a prominent human rights defender and public interest advocate, has petitioned Uganda's Constitutional Court to challenge the recently enacted UPDF (Amendment) Act, 2025.
 The petition argues that the law is unconstitutional and void from its inception, citing violations of fundamental rights and democratic principles.